Skip to main content

 Frequently Asked Questions

-Keep on Mining! is a action game.
+Keep on Mining! is a casual management game with economy theme.

 Keep on Mining! is available on PC and Windows.